lucimobility/luci-sdk-staging/docs/3_Examples/examples.md

 We foresee this as a long term replacement for visualizing our data in RVIZ!

 ## Note:
 In order to vizualize data from LUCI in Foxglove you need to run the luci_grpc_interface, the luci_transforms, and the [ros-foxglove-bridge](https://github.com/foxglove/ros-foxglove-bridge) on a single computer.
-The foxglove bridge can be ran exactly as stated on their GitHub.
+Running the foxglove bridge:
+**Step 1**: Open a fresh terminal and source ros2 `source /opt/ros/galactic/setup.sh`

+**Step 2**: Run foxglove bridge.
+`ros2 run foxglove_bridge foxglove_bridge`

 Once done, simply hit connect from Foxglove Studio and watch the data fly!